It's cheaper when the trains aren't as busy

 - You’ll need to make your outward journey on the date shown on the outward part of your ticket

-- You have to make your return journey within one calendar month of the date shown on your ticket
+- You have to make your return journey within one calendar month of the date shown on your ticket.
+From 4 September 2016, Off-Peak restrictions will also apply to the return journey.

-- Not all journey restrictions are set by Virgin Trains East Coast, so do check your ticket conditions before you buy
+- Not all journey restrictions are set by Virgin Trains East Coast, so please check the time restrictions for the journey you're making before you buy.

 Are Off-Peak tickets refundable?